MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/adjust-lease.md

 ## View lease versions

-If a lease has been modified, you can view the different versions of it.
+If a lease has been adjusted, you can view the different versions of it.
 You can also view the historical schedules and past lease details.

 1. On the **Lease summary** page, select the lease, and then select **Lease version history** from the Action Pane.